 Increase Satiety With Protein

-Eating a protein-rich food, such as tofu, instead of one higher in carbohydrates or fat, will help you feel full for longer and may make it easier to stick with a reduced-calorie diet.
-A study published in "Obesity" in April 2011 found that people who got 25 percent of their calories from protein felt fuller and were less likely to be preoccupied with thinking about food than people who got a more typical 14 percent of their calories from protein.
+Eating a protein-rich food, such as tofu, instead of one that's higher in carbohydrates or fat, will help you feel full for longer and may make it easier to stick with a reduced-calorie diet.
+A study published in the journal Obesity found that people who got 25 percent of their calories from protein felt fuller.
+They were also less likely to be preoccupied with thinking about food than people who got a more typical 14 percent of their calories from protein.

 The evidence is mixed on whether soy protein has a greater effect on weight loss versus chicken and other types of protein.
 A study published in the journal Nutrition suggests that people who eat solely soy-based protein may lose more body fat and lower their cholesterol more than people who consume mostly animal-based protein.

 According to Healthline, most evidence supports an increase in protein of any type, including tofu, chicken and other sources, for anyone attempting weight loss.
 Whether you choose soy protein or animal-based protein largely depends on your dietary preferences.

 For weight loss or for the sake of convenience, protein powders, bars and snacks can be a good option in your diet.
 However, to experience the greatest nutritional benefits, opt for more whole foods over highly processed protein supplements.

 A diet that includes tofu can be a bit intimidating for people who aren't used to cooking with it.
 To experience weight loss with tofu, try blending silken tofu into smoothies or creamy soups.
 You can also add cubes of extra-firm tofu to a stir-fry recipe, or marinate and grill or saute firm tofu to add to salads or main dishes.